bowmnath/cis-351-f22/activities/week-02-binary-adder.md

 number 6, and `false` otherwise.

 13. Design a circuit that returns `true` if a four-bit input represents the number 0, and `false` otherwise.

+14. A 16-bit adder is still a combinational circuit because its outputs depend only on its inputs.
+How many rows would there be in the truth table for a 16-bit adder?
+Don't forget about the carry in.